How Does Loss of Enjoyment of Life Impact Your Settlement Offers?

 Based upon Aaron DeShaw's authoritative text on bodily injury software Colossus: What Every Trial Lawyer Needs to Know, Loss of Enjoyment of Life is most the Fourth most valuable factor in bodily injury claims.

 DeShaw notes that based upon non-protected software manuals and original programming notes, all "loss of enjoyment of life" for a claim is valued based upon six categories of Duties Under Duress, and over 100 sub-factors in those six categories.
 Each of these has monetary value.
 DeShaw created forms (published by Trial Guides as the Colossus: Legal Forms) to collect information on these factors and sub-factors that must be used in personal injury claims in order to get the insurance software to provide an evaluation of the claim most likely to provide a better settlement offer in the client's case.
-This information is trademark protected by Trial Guides and Aaron DeShaw, so Settlement Intelligence has exclusively licensed this intellectual property and as such, no competing demand letter software will be able to provide these 100+ value drivers within their software.
+This information is trademark protected by Aaron DeShaw, so Settlement Intelligence has exclusively licensed this intellectual property and as such, no competing demand letter software will be able to provide these 100+ value drivers within their software.
 All of the Loss of Enjoyment of Life factors and sub-factors are contained within the Settlement Intelligence algorithm to help you generate demand letters most likely to maximize settlement offers.
 But, the forms are necessary for you and/or a doctor to collect this information in order for it to be usable in a claim.
 As discussed below, you cannot simply enter information without proof of the loss from the client and their doctor.

 If a client has a loss of enjoyment of life, the physician should note that in the chart note, and the narrative report.
 They should include what activity was affected, why it was affected by the injuries sustained, and how long the client had their ability to participate in those activities impacted.